 Officially, the Frome Amateur Operatic Society was founded in 1905.
 It performed Gilbert and Sullivan’s “Trial By Jury” on 26th April 1906 at the Market Hall, Frome.
 It grew from a group called the Magpies, describing themselves as “an amateur pierrot banjo and mandolin troupe” that gave a concert given in aid of the Frome Nurses’ Home in the Mechanic’s Hall on 19th April 1900.

-FAOS successfully performed once a year over the next few years.
-Clearly things were going well until the war swamped it all in 1914.
-The Society started performing again in 1924 and performed G&S each year throughout the 1920s.
-As they entered the 1930s, they broadened their repertoire and started to do musicals, the first one being “Merrie England” in 1930.
-In 1940, war had again intervened.
+FAOS successfully performed once a year over the next few years until the beginning of World War I. The Society started performing again in 1924 and there was a Gilbert and Sullivan production each year throughout the 1920s.
+In the 1930s, the FAOS broadened its repertoire and started to do musicals, the first one being “Merrie England” in 1930.

 The two shows a year format continued until 1978 when a pantomime was introduced into the Society’s annual calendar, the first one being “’Jack and the Beanstalk”.
 From that date until now, FAOS has always performed a traditional pantomime with a female principal boy and a male dame.
 There are lavish costumes, big effects, slapstick, a children’s sing-along, and glamour and glitter.
-The pantos have always been suitable for children, the Society having resisted the temptation to “modernise”.
-Not surprisingly, they have become hugely popular in Frome and the environs, attract sell-out audiences and are admired throughout the region.
+The pantos have always been suitable for children, with no temptation to “modernise”.
+The pantomimes have become hugely popular in Frome, and attract sell-out audiences from the wider area.

-Three shows a year continued until 1988 and in 1989 a youth group was formed.
+The schedule of three shows a year continued until 1988.
+In 1989 a youth group was formed.
 Called Spellbound, it was conceived to give children the experience of the theatre.
-Spellbound performs in the Memorial Theatre.
-The children perform with the full support of the adult teams, costumes, scenery, theatre lighting and sound, makeup etc. It was hoped at the beginning that some of the children would then feed the adult society on becoming adults, and so it has been.
+Spellbound performs in the Memorial Theatre: the children perform with the full support of the adult teams, costumes, scenery, theatre lighting and sound, makeup etc. Some of the children have continued to be active in the Society in adulthood.